 Because your child is now living in Ireland, they should follow the vaccination schedule from Ireland.
-The vaccines recommended in Ireland protect children against diseases that are common in Ireland or that could make them very sick.
+The vaccines recommended in Ireland protect children against diseases that are common in Ireland or that can have serious consequences.

 Your child should "catch-up" with the vaccines that are recommended in Ireland.
 They don't need to repeat vaccines that they already received in another country.